 First, have your kids plan their design.
-It may help to draw the design with a marker on the orange (or mini pumpkin if that is what you are using) so they have something to follow.
+It may help to draw the design with a marker on the orange so they have something to follow.
 Older kids and teens may prefer to wing it.

 You can do regular patterns like lines, swirls or dots.
 Or you can make faces, which is great fun for Halloween.
 Or you can spell words.
 It is totally up to your kids.

-Once you have your design ready, use the toothpick to poke a hole through the skin of the orange.
+Once you have your design ready, use the toothpick to poke holes through the skin of the orange.
 Insert a clove into the hole.

 Repeat, following the design until you have created a design using the cloves on your orange.